GwynethLlewelyn/online-status-insl/trunk/readme.txt

 = Can I get translations in different languages? =

 Starting with 1.3.5, you can.
-A default English `.po` file is supplied, so [you can tweak it to your own language](https://poedit.net/).
-I've added Portuguese as an example.
-More translations are welcome!
+A default English (US) `.pot` file is supplied, so [you can tweak it to your own language using POEdit](https://poedit.net/).
+I've added Portuguese and British English as examples.
+More translations are most welcome!

-**Note:** WordPress multilingual support is currently being done differently (no need to directly tweak `.po` files), but I'm not even sure how to add support to that.
-See also the developer note for tag 1.5.0.
+**Note:** WordPress multilingual support is currently being done differently (no need to directly tweak `.po` files), but it requires the WordPress 'translation team' to approve them (this is not under my control).
+See also the developer notes for tags 1.5.0 and 1.6.1.

 = Will this work for OpenSimulator-based grids? =